Coordinated care for Ohioans who receive Medicare and Medicaid benefits.

 Your MyCare Ohio plan includes all standard benefits available through traditional Medicare and Medicaid programs, including:

 As a contractor for the health plans, our role is somewhat different than it has been in the past.
 We are still the same Council on Aging, providing the knowledgeable and compassionate care we always have.
 But now, we are a provider for MyCare Ohio and the management functions belong to the two health plans.
-This means we no longer have the authority to make certain decisions about individuals’ care and services that we once had.
+This means we can make recommendations about a member's care, but we cannot approve or authorize services.
+That is done by the health plans.

 NOTE: If you are currently enrolled in a MyCare Ohio health plan and are applying to a waiver program for the first time (PASSPORT, Assisted Living Waiver, or Ohio Home Care), you must contact your health plan to apply.
-Council on Aging cannot enroll MyCare Ohio consumers in a waiver program without health plan approval.
+Council on Aging cannot enroll MyCare Ohio members in a waiver program without their health plan's approval.

 From the hotline's website, you can: